top of page

 Do not pick at the scabs or itch the area, as this can cause poor healing, scarring, and loss of detail in your tattoo.

-• If you have any concerns or issues while your tattoo heals, reach out to your artist first!
+• If you have any concerns or issues while your tattoo heals, we recommend that you reach out to your artist first!
 They are the expert and will be able to guide you in the right direction if things are not going as expected.

-• If your tattoo doesn't seem to be healing as expected, or you are noticing symptoms such as: swelling and redness in the area several days after the tattoo, odorous discharge from the tattoo site, fever, or other symptoms, this may be indicating an infection.
-Let your artist know.
+• If your tattoo doesn't seem to be healing as expected, or you are noticing symptoms such as swelling and redness in the area several days after the tattoo, odorous discharge from the tattoo site, fever, or other symptoms, this may be indicating an infection.
+Let your artist know immediately.

-• Never pick scabs forming on your tattoo, as this can cause scarring, poor healing, and increases risk for infections.
+• Never pick scabs forming on your tattoo, as this can cause scarring, poor healing, and an increase in the risk of infections.

 • Once your tattoo is fully healed, remember to use sunscreen or cover the area from the sun to avoid premature fading of your ink.